Exercise, Stress, & lifestyle really does play a huge role in how we feel and look….

 - Burn more fat

 If you are one of the ladies I have talked to the that hates to exercise, I would say that doing no exercise is a stress on the body as well as over exercising.

-The older we get we need more movement, the more active we are all day really does matter for weight control and losing weight.
+The older we get we need more movement, the more active we are all day really does matter for weight maintenance and losing body fat

 - If you have never exercised then I would first start out just taking a walk daily, get in that habit.
 We sometimes do to much to soon and then can’t keep it up as we get to sore and quit.

 - Next I would start a resistance training/weight training program, 2-3 days a week minimum very important to keep our muscle mass as we age.

 - As I said the more muscle we have the more calories we burn even at rest…but it’s not all calories in and out.
 Also hire a good trainer to help you get started if you never lifted weights before, to learn proper form.